Gold and Silver

 The lessons were not lost on their trading rivals in Genoa and Florence.
 Genoa saw itself as a direct rival to Venice but was on the wrong side of the Italian peninsula to be as effective as Venice.
 It learned to mirror the Venetian manoeuvres. by doing so they shared in Venetian wealth, to have ignored the artificial cycles Venice created would have invited financial disaster.

-Through their power over the papacy, the Florentine banks persuaded the church to release Florence from the use of the silver currency which was in use throughout the Holy Roman Empire.
-In their status as papal agents issue their own gold coinage, the Florence or Florin.
+Through theirrelation with the papacy, the Florentine banks persuaded the church to release Florence from the use of the silver currency which was in use throughout the Holy Roman Empire.
+In their status as papal agents they were allowed to issue their own gold coinage, the Florence or Florin.
 Where the terms of trading activity were valued in Florins no charge for currency exchange was made.
 In this way the Florin was made the standard currency throughout Europe.

 The Florentine banks issued more florins when the price of gold was low and took coins out of circulation when the price of raw gold was high.
 Their objective was to ensure that the value of their coins was always above the value of raw gold as the coins were gold and an alternative way of releasing their value was to melt them down.
 The Venetians did not take kindly to this Florentine initiative as it lessened the Venetian control of the market.